vedantchandra/vedantchandra.github.io/index.md

 <h1 id="about">About Me</h1>

 I'm a first-year PhD student in Astronomy & Astrophysics at [Harvard University](https://pweb.cfa.harvard.edu/).
-I currently work with Professor [Charlie Conroy](https://scholar.harvard.edu/cconroy) as a part of the broader [Sloan Digital Sky Survey](https://www.sdss5.org/) collaboration.
+I currently work with Professor [Charlie Conroy](https://scholar.harvard.edu/cconroy) as a part of the broader [Sloan Digital Sky Survey](https://www.sdss5.org/) and [H3 Survey](http://h3survey.rc.fas.harvard.edu/) collaborations.

 I recently graduated from the [Johns Hopkins University](https://www.jhu.edu), where I spent the vast majority of my time doing astrophysical research with Professor [Nadia Zakamska](https://zakamska.johnshopkins.edu/) and graduate student [Hsiang-Chih Hwang](http://www.hwang-astro.me).
 I was also a co-investigator at the [Johns Hopkins Human Spaceflight Lab](https://www.jhuhsl.space), where we ran human trials to evaluate the effects of long-term spaceflight.
 From 2020-2021, I was employed part-time at the [Space Telescope Science Institute](https://www.stsci.edu), where I developed tools to study star formation in nearby galaxies using space observatories like the Hubble Space Telescope.